 I have heard this question countless times in discussions with fellow pet lovers and in a variety of animal forums.
 The answer that I always give is that guinea pigs don’t make good pets . . . they make great ones!

-In truth, the guinea pig tends to be a bit underappreciated and misunderstood as various people frequently confuse them with hamsters.
+In truth, the guinea pig tends to be a bit under-appreciated and misunderstood, as people frequently confuse them with hamsters.
 They are actually quite different animals with unique behaviors and characteristics.
-While the hamster is more solitary and even a bit “snippy,” guinea pigs are sweet, social, and affectionate.
+While hamsters can be more solitary and even a bit “snippy,” guinea pigs are sweet, social, and affectionate.
 Read on to discover the many reasons why guinea pigs make good pets.
 Each is discussed in detail in the sections below.

 There are many significant advantages that come with getting a pet for a child.
-It teaches children responsibility, empathy and learning how to care for the needs of another living thing.
+It teaches children responsibility, empathy and how to care for the needs of another living thing.
 These are all very important life lessons.
-However, it should always be remembered that they are indeed children and as such the ultimate responsibility for the pet should be with the adult.
+However, it should always be remembered that children are indeed children, and as such, the ultimate responsibility for the pet should be with the adult.
 Be that as it may, owning a pet is usually a great experience for child and pet alike.
 A warm and loving bond will typically form between the two.
 When considering this, the guinea pig is an excellent choice for a child’s pet.

-3. Guinea Pigs Are Relatively Easy to Care For
+3. They Are Relatively Easy to Care For

 The basic fact of the matter is that there are really no pets which are easy to care for.
 In truth, they all require a lot of time, love and caring.
 However, there are some animals which are certainly easier to take care of than others.
 Guinea pigs certainly fit into that category.
 For busy individuals who have unpredictable schedules, they are an ideal pet.